jkillingsworth/jkillingsworth.com/_posts/2019-11-14-hill-climbing-and-cost-functions.md

 {% chart fig-14-estimate-slope-02-final-biases.svg %}

 As you can see, the final results found by the hill climbing algorithm depend on the initial estimate of the weights.
-Since there are multiple valid solutions, the hill we want to climb is actually a plateau that is flat at the top.
+Since there are many valid solutions, the hill we want to climb is actually a plateau that is flat at the top.
 To visualize, consider the following illustration:

 {% chart fig-15-climb-hill-east.svg %}